cavetown/Yelp-Review-Prediction/README.md

 3. **Prediction**: For the module training, we will use pretrained ConceptNet Numberbatch embeddings (https://github.com/commonsense/conceptnet-numberbatch) and an 2-Layer GRU RNN in order to predict the star rating for a review.
 The main framework for this project is TensorFlow.

-4. **Visualization**: To visualize our results, we will use the Matplotlib libraries and TensorBoard.

-## Installation
-pip install -r requirements.txt

 ## Usage
-1. The main file to run is Preprocessing.ipynb for preprocessing.
-Pleasure be sure to download business.json and review.json from https://www.yelp.com/dataset/challenge, also install nltk package and call nltk.download('all') before running.
-The program will output all reviews' feature vectors and star numbers into features.csv and stars.csv files.
-2. The main file to run is tf_rnn_yelp.ipynb for training.
+The main file to run is tf_rnn_yelp.ipynb for training.
 It is a jupyter notebook file so it will require jupyter installed.
 The file is self sustained and the only things required to run are the datasets and embedding (which there is a link for in the markdowns).
 Markdowns inside the notebook explain each procedure and what it is accomplishing along with variables easily modifiable.
-There are pickled files uploaded on to the repository to try out with the code.